b-c-r/dynasymfitr/README.md

 If you use this R-package, please cite it:

 Rall, B.C.
-(2025): dynasymfitr: Fitting dynamic simulated ecological population models to laboratory data.
+(2025): dynasymfitr: Fitting dynamically simulated ecological population models to laboratory data.
 Zenodo.
 <https://doi.org/10.5281/zenodo.15856656>.